RV Rental Planning

 TIP: You don’t want to go overboard.
 Verify the weight of your load with the weight label on your RV rental in order to make sure you don’t exceed the maximum capacity.

 RV Beds & Seating

-When choosing your RV rental, you should think of who will be with you on your trip.
+Part of RV rental planning process is considering who will be with you on your trip.
 You should choose an RV rental that accommodates adults, children, or both adults and children.
 You may need extra beds every now and then if you’re expecting visitors at your RV site.
 You may also require an RV rental that suits those with disabilities or special needs.
 If you are the type that desires privacy, you should also take that into consideration before renting your RV.

 Storage in an RV can sometimes be tight.
-Keep this in mind when choosing your RV rental.
+Keep this in mind with your RV rental planning.
 You should think of whether or not you’re packing for extended periods of time, how many people there, how much they are packing, and how much food and clothes you will want/need to take.
 You should also allocate room for any toys, games, and sporting equipment.

 The RV rental you choose should also match up with your requirements for RV camping.
 You should plan out whether or not you will stay at RV campgrounds with utility hookups and washrooms, etc. or RV campgrounds that are in more remote locations.